Speenhamland Primary School

 Part of the daily teaching and learning process involves the children assessing their learning.
 All children make a contribution to their annual school report.

 For those children who have annual reviews they complete their own report about progress.
 Children attend meetings with therapists to discuss progress and targets.
-In addition, children's views are sought during the SAP process and at the start of every year.
+We encourage older children to be involved with thier SAP targets.

 - 3.8: What accredited and non accredited courses do you offer for young people with SEND?